Tesla Model S review

 Over the past decade, more than a dozen versions of the Tesla Model S have been available, we’ve seen 60, 60D, 70, 70D, 75, 75D, 85, 85D, P85+, P85D, 90, 90D, P90, 100D and P100D versions.
 The numbers signified the capacity of the car’s battery pack in kWh (kilowatt-hours), with a larger number signifying more power and greater range.
 The P signified a particular performance-oriented powertrain, while the additional D stands for dual-motor, with those variants getting four-wheel drive.

-Above that sits the new Model S Plaid; it pairs the same battery pack with a tri-motor setup – two motors on the rear axle, one on the front – produces more than 1,000bhp, will do 0-60mph in under two seconds and can cover up to 390 miles on a charge, according to Tesla.
+Above that sits the new Model S Plaid; it pairs the same battery pack with a tri-motor setup – two motors on the rear axle, one on the front – produces more than 1,000bhp, will do 0-60mph in under two seconds and can cover up to 373 miles on a charge, according to Tesla.
 It needs to be driven to be believed – something we’ve now done in the UK; read on for our first impressions.

 In This Review